Benefits of Beta Carotene for Skin, Hair & Overall Health

 carrots provide a great source of beta carotene

-This often-overlooked provitamin a is a carotenoid, or plant pigment, that gives sunset-hued fruits and veggies their striking orange color—carrots, sweet potatoes, butternut squash, and more delicious beta carotene rich foods.
-As for its effects on humans, it also works wonders as an anti skin aging agent, boosting hair growth and skin elasticity for glowy, youthful looks.
+This often-overlooked provitamin is a carotenoid, or plant pigment, that gives sunset-hued fruits and veggies their striking orange color—carrots, sweet potatoes, butternut squash, and more delicious beta-carotene-rich foods.
+As for its effects on humans, it also works wonders as an anti-aging agent for the skin, boosting skin elasticity for a glowing, youthful look.

 Found in leafy greens, sweet potatoes, and squash, beta carotene is the superstar of your lunch salad and an important antioxidant that can benefit a wide range of bodily systems.
 Your body converts this essential ingredient into the increasingly essential nutrient, vitamin A, to work its magic.